julp/freebsd_pkg_plugins/README.md

 * cmake
 * a C99 compiler
-* re2c >= 2.0.0 (note: not available in FreeBSD's ports but you can use the files from usr/ports/devel/re2c/)
 * pkg >= 1.5.10
 * sqlite3 (history)
 * FreeBSD sources (zfs_integration)

+optional:

+* re2c >= 2.0.0 (note: not available in FreeBSD's ports but you can use the files from usr/ports/devel/re2c/) (history)

 ## Installation